-Exotic species covers for Box-Gum monitoring plots are represented in Figure 23, indicating cover of HTW and Non-HTW species.
-Across the monitoring period the HTW covers have ranged from 0.1-10.1% and the non-HTW covers have ranged from 0.8-26.6%.
-Weed covers were highest at BG1 in 2022, but have significantly decreased in 2023, whilst weed covers have remained low at BG2.
+Exotic species covers for Box-Gum monitoring plots are represented in Figure 17, indicating cover of HTW and Non-HTW species.
+Across the monitoring period the HTW covers have ranged from 0.1-10.1% and the non-HTW covers have ranged from 0.8-31.3%.
+Weed covers were highest at BG1 in 2022, but have recently decreased, whilst weed covers have been low at BG2, but have increased in 2024 due to increased cover of Anthoxanthum odoratum.